virteal/Inox/README.md

 Thanks to the Toubkal dataflow engine, such data sets can travel thru multiple processing steps in a fully distributed and consistent manner.
 This is stream processing on steroïds.

 The vision is to have captors and reactors down to small devices like a smart bulb or a smoke detector in the house and up to massive AI enhanced processors that could make decisions based on changing external conditions.
 Conditions like the weather for example when controlling the usage of electricity in a plant factory or even in a house with solar panels.

-On a large scale this is like a giant brain with neurons of diverse power that react to changing inputs by firing intelligently depending on their configuration and training capabilities, small and big.
+On a large scale this is like a giant brain with neurons of diverse power that react to changing inputs by firing intelligently depending on their configuration, mamory and training capabilities, small and big.

 Hints
 -----

 Interpreters are slow, this is inevitable to some extend.
 That disadvange is compensated by some additionnal level of safety.
-No more dangling pointers, overflow/underflow, off by one back doors, eisenbugs that disappear when observed and all the drama of low level debugging, core dumps, viruses and unanticipated corner cases.
+No more dangling pointers, overflow/underflow, off by one back doors, eisenbugs that disappear when observed and all the drama of low level debugging, including core dumps, viruses and unanticipated corner cases.
 Less pain.

 Yet, no pain, no gain.
 If you dare, Iɴᴏx lets you enter adventure land.
 You then giveup asserts, type checking, boundaries guards and maybe even dynamic memory management in exhange for speed.
 Up to C speed for those who are willing to take the risk.